JyothiPavuluri/M3_Wiper-Control-System_UTIL/4_Test_Plans/README.md

 |LLT4|Check for Ignition at LOCK |user button is pressed for 2Secs| Red Led is OFF | Red Led is OFF |✔|

-# The Test Plan Of The Project Is:
+# The Test Plan Of The Project Is
 * To know the importance of the project.
 * The working conditions of the project.
-* The working principle and architecture of sensors.
+* The working principle and architecture of sensor.
 * The microcontroller chip.
-* The sensors interfacing with the microcontroller.
+* The sensor interfacing with the microcontroller.